victorporof/Sublime-HTMLPrettify/README.md

   // Details: https://github.com/victorporof/Sublime-HTMLPrettify#using-your-own-jsbeautifyrc-options
   // Documentation: https://github.com/einars/js-beautify/
   "html": {
-    "allowed_file_extensions": ["htm", "html", "xhtml", "shtml", "xml", "svg"], "allowed_file_syntaxes": ["html", "xml"],
-    "disallowed_file_patterns": [], // List of regexp strings to test the file path against.
-If it matches any of them, then the file will be ignored. e.g. ["myFileToSkip\\.html", "myFolderToSkip"]
     "brace_style": "collapse", // [collapse|expand|end-expand|none] Put braces on the same line as control statements (default), or put braces on own line (Allman / ANSI style), or put end braces on own line, or attempt to keep them where they are
     "end_with_newline": false, // End output with newline "indent_char": " ", // Indentation character